javascript-tutorial/zh.javascript.info/1-js/05-data-types/04-array/article.md

 [recent browser="new"]

-Let's say we want a last element of the array.
+Let's say we want the last element of the array.

 Some programming languages allow to use negative indexes for the same purpose, like `fruits[-1]`.